Ivcota/nvim-setup/README.md

 # My Current Neovim Setup

-Currently working with lots of Typescript / Javascript codebases.
-This nvim setup is geared towards working with these kinds of codebases.
+The current setup is geared toward general development.
+We’re primarily working with TypeScript and Python codebases, but the configuration is flexible enough to be extended to other languages.

 Also wanted to keep the experience close to what VS-Code provides for me on a regular basis.